theiconic/fixtures/README.md

     ->persist();
 ```

-In the values for your fixtures files, you can put placeholders for the values.
-This allows you to change the values dynamically, such as, place the current date.
+In the values for your fixtures files you can put placeholders instead of real values, this allows you to change the values dynamically, such as, place the current date.

-To do this, when creating the Fixture Manager pass an array with the keys in the form "fx:placeholder:<my_name>".
+To do this, when creating the Fixture Manager pass an array with the keys in the form "fx:placeholder:<my_name>" inside another array with names of the fixture as key.
 For example:

 ```php
 use TheIconic\Fixtures\FixtureManager\FixtureManager;